Diffusion-approximation for a kinetic equation with perturbed velocity redistribution process: Infinitesimal generator

 Let $f\in E_T$.
 Assume that \eqref{mildLB} is satisfied.
 Then, by \eqref{rhotof}, and due to the fact that $v\in V$ has a norm less than $1$, we have

-By Gronwall's Lemma applied to $t\mapsto e^t\|f(t)\|_{L^1(\T^d\times V)}$, we obtain \eqref{sol:fLB} as an a priori estimate.
-Besides, the $L^1$-norm of the integral term in \eqref{mildLB} can be estimated by $(e^{t\|q\|_{L^\infty(\T^d\times(0,T))}}-e^{-t})\|f\|_{E_T}$.
-This means that the application which, to $f\in E_t$, associates the right-hand side of \eqref{mildLB}, is a contraction (with factor $1-e^{-T}$) of $E_T$.
-Therefore existence and uniqueness of a solution to \eqref{mildLB} in $L^1(\Omega;E_T)$ follow from the Banach fixed point Theorem.
-By linearity of the equation, \eqref{continuousflow} follows from \eqref{sol:fLB}. \end{proof}
+By Gr\"onwall's Lemma applied to $t\mapsto e^t\|f(t)\|_{L^1(\T^d\times V)}$, we obtain \eqref{sol:fLB} as an a priori estimate.
+Besides, the $L^1$-norm of the integral term in \eqref{mildLB} can be estimated by $(1-e^{-T})\|f\|_{E_T}$.
+This means that the application which, to $f\in E_t$, associates the right-hand side of \eqref{mildLB}, is a contraction of $E_T$.
+Existence and uniqueness of a solution to \eqref{mildLB} in $E_T$ follow from the Banach fixed point Theorem.
+Using the linearity of the equation, \eqref{sol:fLB12} is obtained by similar estimates. \end{proof}

 To complete Theorem~\ref{th:CYLB}, we give the following result.